(Please note that not all courses are taught each semester. Please connect with your advisor or check MaineStreet for the most recent course schedule)

 PPM 601 Applied Statistics for Public Policy and Management

 Introduces students to a variety of analytical approaches to studying management, planning, and policy questions.
-The course concentrates on the acquisition of skills that will enable the student to choose and apply statistical methodology appropriately, and to evaluate critically work done by others.
+The course concentrates on the acquisition of skills that will enable students to choose and apply statistical methodology appropriately, and to evaluate critically work done by others.
 Topics include data description and summarization, introduction to inferential statistics, hypothesis testing, measures of association, correlation analysis, and introduction to linear regression analysis.
-Prerequisite: Excel basics.
 Cr 3.

 PPM 602 Research Design